boki94ns/THM-SOC-Analyst-Portfolio/Lab-02-Firewall-Blocked-URL-Investigation/README.md

 **Analysis:**
 This was an outbound web-browsing attempt from an internal host to an external destination.
 Destination port `80` indicates HTTP traffic.
 The URL is a Bitly shortened link, which is suspicious because URL shorteners can hide the final destination and are often abused in phishing campaigns.

-At this point, the alert should not be treated as proof that the internal host is compromised.
+At this stage, the alert does not prove that the internal host is compromised.
 The correct interpretation is that an internal host attempted to access a blacklisted external URL and the firewall successfully blocked the connection.

 ---